Remco28/github_dashboard/README.md

 - **Repository Overview**: Browse all your repositories with detailed stats and filtering options
 - **Interactive Visualizations**: Language distribution, commit trends, activity heatmaps, and per-repository analytics
-- **NEXT_STEPS Integration**: Parse and display NEXT_STEPS.md files from your repositories with task aggregation
+- **NEXT_STEPS Integration**: Parse and display NEXT_STEPS.md files from your repositories with task aggregation, configurable processing limits (10-100 repos), and smart prioritization
 - **Gamification**: Activity streaks, achievement badges, and progress tracking to stay motivated
   - Streaks count consecutive days ending at your most recent active day (no need to commit “today” to retain a streak)
 - **Nudges & Insights**: Detect stale repositories and get gentle reminders to keep projects active